meldhose/profile_values/README.md

 We are profiling data values on the below four aspects, namely:

 1. Detect any potential encoding issues with the data values
-2. Analysis on numerical values
+2. Analyse numeric values
 	a.
 Detect if all values are of numerical data type or a hybrid of numerical and other types
   	b.
 Data profiling on the list of numerical values
-3. Analysis on the lengths of the data values using histogram
+3. Analyse the lengths of the data values using histogram
-4. Analysis on the string values
+4. Analyse the string values
  	 a.
 Find the unique values in the list
  	 b.
 Cluster the list of values

 ### Detect any potential encoding issues ###